pdg137/homepage/index.md

 You might want to look at my (old) [academic research](research) or (most even older) [random thoughts](thoughts).

-Places you might find me
+Places you might find me:

 * [OGS](https://online-go.com/)
 * [In the garden](https://alantg137.github.io/garden/)